andreaskontogiannis/andreaskontogiannis.github.io/_pages/research.md

 ### Game Theory & Online Learning: No-regret learning under imperfect information

 In this research pillar, we investigate the convergence properties and structural guarantees of no-regret dynamics within environments characterized by information asymmetry and partial observability.
-Specifically, I'm particularly interested in studying *decentralized online learning in games*, where no-regret dynamics translate to computing game-theoretic equilibrium notions—such as Nash equilibria or correlated equilibria—as well as *adversarial settings* where the learner competes against a possibly adaptive, best-in-hindsight benchmark.
+Specifically, I'm particularly interested in studying *decentralized online learning in games* under imperfect information, where no-regret dynamics translate to computing game-theoretic equilibrium notions—such as Nash equilibria or correlated equilibria—as well as *adversarial settings* where the learner competes against a possibly adaptive, best-in-hindsight benchmark.

 #### Main results